 General (academic year, summer)

-The CMA offers a variety of internships during the summer and fall and spring semesters.
+The CMA offers a variety of internships during the summer, fall, and spring semesters.
 Undergraduate internships are offered in the following departments: curatorial, public and academic engagement, conservation, human resources, philanthropy, collections management, and visitor services.
-As of the Fall of 2020, all internships are funded.
+As of fall 2020, all internships are funded.
 View all internship offerings.

-The CMA is pleased to introduce the combined Warshawsky fellowship and the SOTC experience.
-This means that fellowship recipients will receive a US$3000 stipend, free dormitory housing, and unique immersion into the community with the ultimate goal of having fellows build networks permanently located in Cleveland and Northeast Ohio.
+The CMA is pleased to introduce the combined Warshawsky Fellowship and the SOTC experience.
+This means that fellowship recipients receive a US$3,000 stipend, free dormitory housing, and unique immersion into the community, with the ultimate goal of having fellows build networks permanently located in Cleveland and northeast Ohio.

-Summer 2021 fellowship positions will be available in the Curatorial and Collections Management departments.
+Summer 2022 fellowship positions are available in the Curatorial and Collections Management Departments.
 Recipients receive a $3,000 stipend for a 280-hour internship.

-- Attend one of the following schools: Case Western Reserve University, Colgate, Cornell, Denison, Oberlin, Ohio Wesleyan, Smith College or University of Chicago
+- Attend one of the following schools: Allegheny, Case Western Reserve University, Colgate University, Cornell University, Denison University, Oberlin University, Ohio Wesleyan University, Smith College, or the University of Chicago

 - Be currently enrolled or no more than one year beyond graduation